Alex North

-He wrote the music for Unchained Melody as the theme for the prison film Unchained (1955), It has become a standard and one of the most recorded songs of the 20th century, with over 1,500 recordings made by more than 670 artists, in multiple languages.
+He wrote the music for the Oscar-nominated song "Unchained Melody", which was used in the 1955 prison film Unchained.
+The song became a standard and one of the most recorded of the 20th century, with over 1,500 recordings made by more than 670 artists, in multiple languages.

 Early life

-North was born Isadore Soifer in Chester, Pennsylvania, to Jewish parents Jesse and Baila (Bessie) who had left the Russian Empire for the US around 1906.
-Jesse was from Bila Tserkva and Besie originated from Odessa (both cities are now in Ukraine).
-In the US, Jesse was a blacksmith, and Bessie ran a grocery store.
-During the Second World War, North served as a captain in the United States Army Special Services division from 1942 to 1946.
+North was born Isadore Soifer in Chester, Pennsylvania, to Jewish parents Jesse and Beila (Bessie).
+They had emigrated from the Russian Empire to the U.S. around 1906.
+Jesse was originally from Bila Tserkva and Bessie from Odessa (both cities are now in Ukraine).
+In Chester, Jesse worked as a blacksmith and skilled mechanic, and Bessie ran a small grocery store.
+In 1915, Jesse died on the operating table during surgery for appendicitis, leaving Bessie with financial hardships.
+In the late 1920s, Isadore's older brother Jacob began writing articles for radical labor publications.
+To shield his family from political peril, Jacob adopted the pseudonym "Joseph North".
+Soon the family followed his lead, and Isadore Soifer became Alex North.

+In the Second World War, Alex served as a captain in the U.S. Army Special Services division from 1942 to 1946.
 There, he was responsible for "self-entertainment" programs in mental hospitals.
-He also composed music for more than twenty-six documentaries for the War Department while in the service.
+He also composed music for more than twenty-six documentary films for the Office of War Information.
+While in the service, he wrote the score for the documentary short, A Better Tomorrow (1945).